HelTecAutomation/HeltecDocs/doc/gateway/ht-m01s/source/quick_start.md

 - By pressing the "-" button, you can switch the display content.
 Check the sending and receiving situation of the gateway.

 ![](img/quick_start/06.png)

+&nbsp;

+## Common Problems and Solutions

+- Question: The gateway cannot boot normally after downloading new firmware.

+  Solution: Open the serial port to check whether the gateway is activated.
+After using the serial port debugging assistant to open the serial port, press the gateway "RST" button.
+If the serial port prints "ESP32ChipID=xxxxxxxxxxxx", it means that the gateway is not activated.
+Please refer to this document([Activate the Gateway](https://docs.heltec.org/en/gateway/ht-m01s_v2/update_firmware.html#activate-the-gateway)) to activate it.

+- Question: The gateway keeps restarting.

+  Solution: Check whether the corresponding configuration information of the gateway is correct according to the prompts on the gateway display.
+Such as WiFi username, WiFi password, server address.